JuliaDataScience/JuliaDataScience/contents/data_vis.md

 Now, using `rowgap!` or `colsize!` over each group is possible and `rowsize!, colsize!` can also be applied to the set of `GridLayout()`s.

 #### Inset plots

 Currently, doing `inset` plots is a little bit tricky.
-Here, we show two possible ways of doing it by defining first auxiliary functions.
+Here, we show two possible ways of doing it by initially defining auxiliary functions.
-The first one is by doing a `BBox`, which lives in the whole `Figure` space.
-Namely,
+The first one is by doing a `BBox`, which lives in the whole `Figure` space:

 ```jl
 @sc add_box_inset(fig)
 ```

-Then, the `inset` is easily done, as in
+Then, the `inset` is easily done, as in:

 ```jl
 @sco JDS.figure_box_inset()
 ```

 where the `Box` dimensions are bound by the `Figure`'s `resolution`.
 Note, that an inset can be also outside the `Axis`.
-The other approach, is by defininig a new `Axis` into a position `fig[i,j]` specifying his `width`, `height`, `halign` and `valign`.
+The other approach, is by defining a new `Axis` into a position `fig[i,j]` specifying his `width`, `height`, `halign` and `valign`.
 We do that in the following function:

 ```jl
 @sc add_axis_inset()
 ```

-See that in the following example this `Axis`(grey one) will be rescaled if the total figure size changes.
+See that in the following example the `Axis` with gray background will be rescaled if the total figure size changes.
 The _insets_ are bound by the `Axis` positioning.

 ```jl
 @sco JDS.figure_axis_inset()
 ```

 And this should cover most used cases for layouting with Makie.
-Now, let's do some nice 3d examples with  `GLMakie.jl`.
+Now, let's do some nice 3D examples with  `GLMakie.jl`.

 ### GLMakie.jl {#sec:glmakie}